 After a year of close screen work with online schooling, children are heading back to classrooms.
 This is exactly the right time to schedule eye exams to assure that your children haven’t had a vision change over the past year.

-with a photo of girl with glasses reading a bookworld-wide epidemic of myopia, also known as nearsightedness.
+with a world-wide epidemic of myopia, also known as nearsightedness.
 Since 1971, the incidence of nearsightedness in the U.S. nearly doubled, to 42 percent.
 In Asia, up to 90 percent of teenagers and adults are nearsighted.
 Clearly, something is going on, but scientists can’t agree on exactly what.

 A recent study appearing in Ophthalmology, the journal of the American Academy of Ophthalmology, offers further evidence that at least part of the worldwide increase in nearsightedness has to do with near work activities – not just screens but also traditional books.
 Also, spending time outdoors—especially in early childhood— can slow the progression of nearsightedness.
 It remains unclear whether the rise in nearsightedness is due to focusing on phones all the time or to light interacting with our circadian rhythms to influence eye growth or none of the above.